| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 where not processed by the web container, most likely due to a

+missing or incorrect taglib directive.
 The examples here are the most common ones

 for JSP element syntax errors.
 Tomcat can give you pretty good